 On June 28, 2012, the Court handed down a 5-4 decision that upheld the law, and the tax penalty as constitutionally within Congress's legislative powers to require.

-The Court declared that although the law requiring the states to expand the Medicaid program was valid, the Federal government cannot force participation in the expansion, by removing all federal funding for those states that do not comply.
+On June 28, 2012, the Court declared that although the law requiring the states to expand the Medicaid program was valid, the Federal government cannot force participation in the expansion, by removing all federal funding for those states that do not comply.

 The Court’s decision effectively left states with the ability to opt-in or opt-out of the proposed expansion of the Medicaid program.
 In 2011, guidance from HHS was issued clarifying that the Medicaid expansion would be available to states in perpetuity – meaning that even states that do not initially expand the Medicaid program in 2014, would have the option of taking up the Medicaid Expansion at any time in the future.

 Under the law, as it was originally passed, the Medicaid Expansion should have made coverage available to every citizen in a state, up to 133% of the federal poverty level (FPL).
 Those with incomes higher than that amount who still lacked coverage, would have to purchase insurance in the State Insurance Exchanges.
 However, the law provided for tax subsidies for those up to 400% FPL.
 In states that forgo the Medicaid expansion, many low-income persons who are not eligible for the government subsidies for purchasing insurance, but who would have otherwise qualified for the expanded Medicaid were left with a requirement to obtain coverage, but no financial assistance to do so.